bdunnette/tryton-admin-manual/basic_config.rst

 You can now select the modules you need for your organisation processes.
 :menuselection:`Menu --> Administration --> Modules --> Modules`

-To create a basic system, select and install the following modules:
+For example, to allow creation of invoices, select and install the following module:

 * account_invoice

-When you have selected a module you want to install, click on the Perform Pending Installation/Update button, and then the Start Upgrade button.
-When the module is installed, a “Welcome to the module configuration wizard!” message will appear.
+When you have selected a module you want to install, click on the :guilabel:`Perform Pending Installation/Update` button, and then the :guilabel:`Start Upgrade` button.
+Once the module is installed, a related configuration wizard may appear.

-Click on the OK button if you want to configure the module.
+Click on the :guilabel:`OK` button if you want to configure the module.

 Access management
 -----------------
 To create a new group that has access to certain modules go to:
-:menuselection:`Administration --> Modules --> Modules access`
+:menuselection:`Administration --> Models --> Models Access`

-In the Models access screen click on the button Create a new record.
+In the :guilabel:`Models Access` screen click on the button Create a new record.

 * Model: Select a model to which the group will have access.
 * Group: The group name.